 To find White-tipped Doves in the United States, take an early morning or late afternoon walk on quiet trails in a state park or national wildlife refuge in southernmost Texas.
 Watch for them walking quietly on the ground, or flushing suddenly upwards to perch briefly on a low tree branch.
 They also sometimes come to bird feeding stations in places with seed scattered on the ground.

 - Paloma Montaraz Común (Spanish)

 To attract White-tipped Doves, try scattering small seeds on the ground or placing seed on a low platform feeder.

 - The White-tipped Dove is more aggressive than other doves, often chasing other White-tipped Doves while foraging on the ground.

 - Unlike other doves and pigeons, the White-tipped Dove keeps its nest extremely clean.

-- The oldest recorded White-tipped Dove was at least 9 years, 1 months old when it was recaptured and rereleased during banding operations in Texas in 2016.
-It had been banded in the same state in 2008.
+- The oldest recorded White-tipped Dove was at least 9 years, 1 month old when it was recaptured and rereleased during banding operations in Texas in 2016.